heriantolim/PeakFit/README.md

 # PeakFit
-This package provides a tool to fit a spectral curve with a linear combination of symmetric peak functions such as Gaussian or Lorentzian.
+**PeakFit** provides a tool to fit a spectral curve with a linear combination of symmetric peak functions such as Gaussian or Lorentzian.
 The background component of the spectrum can be optionally taken into account by specifying the related parameters.
 In which case, the algorithm will attempt to fit the background with a polynomial function of the given order.

 The fit model is given by:

-f(*x*) ~ peak1(*x*) + peak2(*x*) + ... + polynomial(*x*)
+f(*x*) ~ peak1(*x*) + peak2(*x*) + ... + peakN(*x*) + polynomial(*x*)

-Each peak function is characterized by three coefficients: `Center`, `Width`, and either one of `Area` and `Height`.
-The polynomial function is characterized by n+1 coefficients, where n is the order of the polynomial.
+Each peak function is characterized by three fit coefficients: `Center`, `Width`, and either one of `Area` and `Height`.
+The polynomial function is characterized by n+1 fit coefficients, where n is the order of the polynomial.

 ## Licensing
 This software is licensed under the GNU General Public License (version 3).